binu-alexander/metaprompter/Metaprompt.md

 ### 1. Copy and Customize

-Take the complete template below with User Input and  Transformer and replace `<USER_INPUT_HERE>` with your raw prompt:
+Take the entire template below with User Input and  Transformer and replace `<USER_INPUT_HERE>` with your raw prompt:

 ```
-# USER INPUT
+# USER INPUT - Raw Prompt goes here
 {
   "RawPrompt": "<USER_INPUT_HERE>"
 }